INGV/exist-fdsn-station/README.md

 |  exist-fdsn-station-proxy-1   | http://127.0.0.1:80/fdsnws/station/1/query?    |

-Table 2: entry points of the fdsnws/station service
+Table 3: entry points of the fdsnws/station service

 Notice that INTERNAL_IP is the IP assigned on the docker network to the exist-fdsn-station.

 Access the service path "/fdsnws/station/1" to obtain a human-readable description of the service specification.

-**Automating database updates**
+### Automating database updates

 The API permits to write into the database programmatically, you can use whatever instrument to exploit it for manage data into